Tax Implications and QBI Optimization When Selling Your CPA Firm in 2026

 How This Fits Into Your Overall Exit Strategy

-Engage both an M&A advisor and tax professional early.
+Engage both an experienced M&A advisor and a tax professional early in the process — ideally 12–24 months before going to market.

-Model multiple scenarios combining different multiples and tax structures.
+Model multiple scenarios combining different multiples, deal structures, and tax outcomes.

-Review QBI eligibility before signing a letter of intent.
+Review QBI eligibility and potential phase-out strategies before signing a letter of intent.

 Ready to maximize both your sale price and after-tax proceeds?